sigmaSd/deno-nvim/README.md

 ## Important

-For the lsp to function 100% correctly you need:
+For the lsp to function 100% correctly you need atleast:

 - nvim 0.8.0
 - deno 1.26.1